TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Directory.rst

 The parent pages are defined in the property :typoscript:`special.value`.

-This menu type can be used for example to display all subpages of a certain page as meta menu or footer menu.
+This menu type can be used, for example, to display all subpages of a certain page as meta menu or footer menu.

 Mount pages are supported.